 Classroom use: Learners choose their activity from the board.
 For learners with decision anxiety, limiting choices (4 vs. unlimited) supports engagement.

-Research: Gagnon and Leone (2001) found that visually structured classrooms (clear timetables, visual rules, choice boards) reduced problem behaviour by 23% in learners with emotional and behavioural difficulties.
-The clarity reduced anxiety; the visibility supported independence.
+Gagnon and Leone (2001) found visually structured classrooms cut problem behaviour by 23%.
+This was in learners with emotional and behavioural difficulties.
+Clear timetables and visible rules reduced anxiety, supporting learner independence.

 The "Display Diet": When Less Is More